 In Stone Mountain, however, the average commute to work is quite long.
 On average, people spend 35.41 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.

 For a small city, Stone Mountain has a lot of people who use public transit to get to work, and those that do mostly ride the bus.
 This suggests that a real need for low-cost transportation in Stone Mountain exists, and local transit is helping to meet that need.

 Stone Mountain is a very ethnically-diverse city.
 The people who call Stone Mountain home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Stone Mountain residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Stone Mountain include German, Jamaican, English, and African.
+Important ancestries of people in Stone Mountain include Irish, English, German, and Italian.

 The most common language spoken in Stone Mountain is English.
 Other important languages spoken here include Spanish and African languages.